SandraLouise/INVPG_annot/README.md

 > **Prerequisites:**
 > - `GFA` - A pangenome graph in GFA format.
 > - `VCF` - The bubbles extracted from the `.gfa` in VCF format.
 Note that INVPG-annot has only been tested on and developed based on the formats of VCFs produced by `vg deconstruct` or the [`minigraph-call` pipeline](https://github.com/lh3/minigraph?tab=readme-ov-file#sv-calling-showcase-human-mhc).
+> Please see [Commands](docs/pipeline.md) to learn more about how to prepare your files for invpg-annot.

-You can use a single command to execute the whole pipeline or do a step-by-step analysis (see below).
+You can use a single command to execute the whole pipeline or do a step-by-step analysis (see [Steps](docs/steps.md)).

 ```bash
 usage: invpg [-h] [-v INPUT_VCF_FILE] [-g INPUT_GFA_FILE] [-o OUTPUT_PREFIX] [-d DIV_PERCENTAGE] [-m MINCOV] [-k] [-t THREADS] [-O OUTPUT_VCF_FILE]